inloop/INLConfig/README.md

 `INLConfig` is an iOS library for loading your configuration from a plist.
 Its goal is to have an easily maintainable configuration (by replacing things like global constants with a plist) without sacrificing productivity.
 After you add an item to the plist, you can start using it with autocomplete without doing any further configuration.
 This is achieved by a script that generates supporting code.
 The library also supports remote updates.

-The library contains the `INLConfig` class that extracts your configuration from the plist and the `genconfig.swift` script generates `INLConfig` categories/extensions for easy access to the items in the plist.
+The library contains the `INLConfig` class that extracts your configuration from the plist and the `genconfig` script generates `INLConfig` categories/extensions for easy access to the items in the plist.

 ## 2. Setup

 First, add a plist configuration file.

 To enable code generation add a new Run script build phase.
-For each of your configuration plists run the genconfig.swift script with two parameters: 1. the name of the configuration file without the .plist extension, 2. the programming language that should be generated (--objC and --swift are supported)
+For each of your configuration plists run the `genconfig` script with two parameters: 1. the name of the configuration file without the .plist extension, 2. the programming language that should be generated (--objC and --swift are supported)
 ```
 ./Pods/INLConfig/genconfig SampleConfig --objC
 ./Pods/INLConfig/genconfig AnotherConfig --swift